Battle of the Scheldt

 German Destroyer Tirpitz is the heaviest warship ever built by a European navy.
 She has been threatening the safety of convoys between Great Britain and the Soviet Union and is a high priority target.
 The Allies have kept up a continued bombing campaign against the Tirpitz, causing the Germans to develop an artificial smoke-screen to protect the ship.

-Allies must attack the Tirpitz and several other naval targets in order to win the map.
+Allies must attack the Tirpitz and several other naval targets.
 If they are detected by radar en-route to the Tirpitz, the protective smoke-screen will be initiated, but requires five minutes to build up.

 Axis players must defend their naval targets and can win the map by taking the fight to the Allies and destroying the bomber airfields being used to attack the Tirpitz.